 Glaucoma occurs when there is damage to the optic nerve, often due to pressure inside the eye.
 This pressure builds when the eye’s aqueous fluid cannot drain properly.
-Damage from the pressure causes loss of peripheral vision, and, eventually, blindness.
+Damage from the pressure causes loss of peripheral vision, and eventually, blindness.

-The World Health Organization reports that glaucoma is the second leading cause of blindness globally.
-It is expected that 76 million people will have glaucoma by 2020.
+The International Agency for the Prevention of Blindness reports that glaucoma is the third leading cause of blindness globally.
+It is expected that 76 million people will have the condition by 2020.

 Of those affected, 11 million will be blind in both eyes.
 Between 2013 and 2040, the number of people with glaucoma is expected to increase by 74 percent.
-This is primarily due to the aging of the global population, and increased life expectancy in Asia and Africa, regions disproportionately affected by glaucoma.
+This is primarily due to the aging of the global population, and increased life expectancy in Asia and Africa, regions which are disproportionately affected by the disease.

 Ophthalmologists recommend the following strategies to reduce the risk of developing glaucoma:

 SEE works to prevent glaucoma around the world by:

 Glaucoma is especially challenging to treat in regions without access to regular eye care services.
 Traditionally, eye doctors prescribe medicated eye drops to lower intraocular pressure and prevent further vision loss.
 However, patients in underserved communities rarely have access to high-quality medicated drops, due to the expense and poor compliance.